geobacter-rs/about/CODING.md

 In the future, Geobacter's Amd runtime will likely go this route so that GPU VRAM `Box`es can be moved freely between device and host.
 Host access won't be fast, but it'll work.

+If you have a GPU and motherboard with PCIe Large Bar enabled, you can allocate GPU memory (ie using `RawPoolBox`) and it will be Host accessible.
+HSA doesn't tell us this fact however, so you'll have to know this fact a-priori.

 ## Textures